dimasmr/x52pHOTAS/README.md

 # x52proHOTAS
 Logitech/Saitek x52 pro H.O.T.A.S. joystick interface using SDL2 API in Linux.
 **This requires SDL API in Linux.
 For Windows, see the main branch of this repository.
-No Simulink/CMEX S-Function implementation**.
+This linux brach has no Simulink/CMEX S-Function implementation**.
 Developed on the basis of the samples shown in https://github.com/meleu/jstest-sdl.

 Make sure you have installed SDL or SDL2 API https://wiki.libsdl.org/SDL2/Installation.
 This provides all the necessary headers like SDL.h and its relevant dependency files.
 You can install via sudo apt: ``` sudo apt-get install libsdl2-dev ```.